MichaelHinrichs/FinModelUtility/FinModelUtility/Formats/JSystem/README.md

 For now, this just supports the J3dGraph formats (.bmd/.bdl models and various animation/texture formats), which were used in various GameCube/Wii games:

+- Luigi's Mansion
 - Legend of Zelda, The: Wind Waker, The
 - Mario Kart: Double Dash
 - Pikmin 2
 - Super Mario Sunshine
+- Legend of Zelda, The: Twilight Princess, The
 - Super Mario Galaxy
+- Super Mario Galaxy 2

 ## Credits